saint4eva/machinelearning/docs/code/MlNetHighLevelConcepts.md

   - `TrainTestSplit` and `CrossValidate` to facilitate the respective operations
   - `Trainers` containing various task-specific trainers.

-- `MLContext.Log` is a providing a stream of text messages about the long-running processes ML.NET is running.
+- `MLContext.Log` is a stream of text messages about the long-running processes ML.NET is running.

 We are continuously adding new extensions to `MLContext` catalog, so if certain operations are not yet available, they will in the future.